Farama-Foundation/Gymnasium/docs/environments/third_party_environments.md

 # Third-Party Environments using Gym

+There are a large number of third-party environments using various versions of [Gym](https://github.com/openai/gym).
-These environments can be adapted to work with gymnasium (see [Compatibility with Gym](https://gymnasium.farama.org/content/gym_compatibility/)), but are not guaranteed to be fully functional.
+Many of these can be adapted to work with gymnasium (see [Compatibility with Gym](https://gymnasium.farama.org/content/gym_compatibility/)), but are not guaranteed to be fully functional.

 ## Video Game environments